Adding pages to the webapp

 : Contains the information of the current branch or pull request.

-SonarQube doesn't guarantee any JavaScript library availability at runtime (except React).
+SonarQube Server doesn't guarantee any JavaScript library availability at runtime (except React).
 If you need a library, include it in the final file.

 CSS files